TiviMate Update Problems Explained: How to Fix Freezing, Crashing & Missing Channels After an Update

 Settings → EPG → Sources

-Disable any unused EPG feeds.
+Disable unused EPG feeds

-Refresh EPG.
+Refresh EPG

 Advanced Fixes (Only If Nothing Above Worked)